MicrosoftDocs/visualstudio-docs/subscriptions/assign-license-bulk.md

 8. Select **View subscribers** to display the members of the group.
 You can view details about the subscribers in the group.
 However, you can't make any edits to the subscribers or the subscriptions assigned to them.

 > [!NOTE]
 > If you've already assigned subscriptions individually to users who are subsequently added as part of an Entra ID group, they will be added as part of the group and will no longer be listed individually.
-However, if the individual subscription is for a different subscription level, they will have two subscriptions.
+If the individual subscription is for a different subscription level, however, they will have two subscriptions.
 Example:  If a user has an individual Visual Studio Professional subscription, and they are a member of a group to which you assign Visual Studio Enterprise subscriptions, they will have both.
 >
-> If you remove a subscriber from an Entra ID group that has had subscriptions assigned to it, it may take up to 24 hours for the update to be reflected in the admin portal.
+> If you remove a subscriber from an Entra ID group that has had subscriptions assigned to it, it can take up to 24 hours for the update to be reflected in the admin portal.

 ## Frequently asked questions